Open-Turing-Project/OpenTuring/Readme.md

 ###To Get/Download It:
 * Download the zip: https://github.com/downloads/Open-Turing-Project/OpenTuring/package.zip
 * Or look in the downloads tab
-* If you want the development release, click the zip button, download it and look in the /turing/test folder.
+* If you want the development release, click the "master" button and switch to the dev branch, click the zip button, download it and look in the /turing/test folder.

 ###How to Learn About New Features